-Taking action together We need a radical transformation in the way we manage our city and the surrounding countryside if we're to halt and reverse declines in wildlife and restore a healthy natural environment for people and wildlife.
 We need action at every level, from individuals to large organisations.
 From our gardens, to our road verges, our green spaces, to our business parks and new developments - we need to change the way we're interacting with nature, because what we're doing now isn't working.
 This strategy sets out our vision and ambition for 2030.
 It has been co-ordinated by Bristol's One City Environment Board, on behalf of the City Office and the One City Boards and in consultation with a working group of around 35 organisations around the city.
 It is a partnership plan, rather than a strategy owned solely by Bristol City Council or any other individual organisation.
 We will need the collaboration of multiple partners across the city to reach our goals.
 Too often, the benefits of a healthy natural environment are not shared equally and we need to ensure that the actions we take are fair, just and inclusive.
 Everyone has a part to play in restoring a healthy natural environment and everyone should enjoy the benefits.
 We call on you, as people who live, work, visit and invest in Bristol, to join with us in a decade of transformation to restore the natural systems on which we depend - to protect and restore our ecosystems alongside climate action.
-Key strategic goals

-Space for nature At least 30% of land in Bristol to be managed for the benefit of wildlife by 2030 Pesticides INCLUSIVE Reduce the use of pesticides in Bristol by at least 50% by 2030 FAIR • JUST Pollution 100% of Bristol's waterways to have water quality that supports healthy wildlife by 2030 Our wider footprint People and businesses to reduce consumption of products that undermine the health of wildlife and ecosystems around the world This strategy is - A strategy to set a shared vision for Bristol in 2030. - A strategy that will need the collaboration of multiple partners across the city. - Based on the best available scientific evidence. - Created to sit alongside Bristol's existing strategic documents such as the One City Plan and the One City Climate Strategy. - Intended to be fair, just and inclusive for everyone in Bristol.
+Key strategic goals Space for nature At least 30% of land in Bristol to be managed for the benefit of wildlife by 2030 Pesticides Reduce the use of pesticides in Bristol by at least 50% by 2030

+Pollution 100% of Bristol's waterways to have excellent water quality which supports healthy wildlife by 2030 Our wider footprint People and businesses to reduce consumption of products that undermine the health of wildlife and ecosystems around the world

+۲ This strategy is - A strategy to set a shared vision for Bristol in 2030. - A strategy that will need the collaboration of multiple partners across the city. - Based on the best available scientific evidence. - Created to sit alongside Bristol's existing strategic documents such as the One City Plan and the One City Climate Strategy. - Intended to be fair, just and inclusive for everyone in Bristol.

 This strategy is not - An action plan.
 We will need city partners to work together to agree how to meet the key strategic goals. - Perfect.
 We are facing an ecological emergency and we are acting as quickly as we can to respond. - Static.
 We will look to update and refresh the strategy as the world evolves in terms of knowledge, technology, legislation and policy and as we develop new ways to measure our progress.

-The Challenge

-Nature is collapsing at an alarming and unprecedented rate.
+The Challenge Nature is collapsing at an alarming and unprecedented rate.
 Globally we have lost 60% of wild invertebrates and up to 76% of insects since 1970.
 In the UK there are 30 million fewer hedgehogs than in 1950.
 And here in Bristol, numbers of once common songbirds like swifts and starlings have dropped by more than 96%.
 Why is nature disappearing so quickly?